BA (Hons) Computer Arts

 Ninja Kiwi

-The Ninja Kiwi Scholarship is a one-year scholarship of £1,500 and is open to students who are entering Year 4 of Games course.
+The Ninja Kiwi Scholarship is a one-year scholarship of £1,500 and is open to students who are entering Year 4 of selected Games courses.

 Get inspired